 Dakotamom, since the public school shows that they have held your son back in first grade, you could probably put off the testing for another year.
 In their eyes, he is not in second grade.

-Kathi Homeschooling Mama to 8 year old Dakota and Gramma to Homeschooling Damien, Kennedy, and CienciaKathi Homeschooling Mama to Eleven year old Dakota
+Kathi Homeschooling Mama to 8 year old Dakota and Gramma to Homeschooling Damien, Kennedy, and CienciaKathi Homeschooling Mama to Twelve year old Dakota

 - Join Date